lilidan/P.swift/README.md

 ## TO DO
-1.Handle the conficts caused by variable names.(id,description..)
+1.Handle the conficts caused by variable names.(hash,description..)

 2.Support more data types.(Number,Date..)